 Apart from pilates being a low-impact exercise, it is also a flexibility exercise.
-The various precise movements involved, together with all the stretching help you become even more flexible.
+The various precise movements involved, together with all the stretching helps you become even more flexible.
 Pilates can also be referred to as a strength-training exercise as it helps you to build muscles and strength by using your own body as the resistance.

 Pilates is a very versatile workout in that it can be done in gyms, studios or just at the comfort of a person’s house.
-There are videos all over the internet on how to do the workout and DVDs are easily accessible ( We know, we sound like an octogenarian there saying DVDs as if there is anyone who still uses them).
+There are videos all over the internet on how to do the workout and DVDs are easily accessible (We know, we sound like an octogenarian there saying DVDs as if there is anyone who still uses them).
 Another thing that makes it such a versatile workout is the fact that you can do the exercise with or without equipment as it all depends on what you prefer and what level you are at.

 A good reason why most people choose to do this workout is the fact that it is a very inclusive workout.
-Whether you are a man or a woman, old or young, healthy or recovering from an injury, you can definitely do pilates.
-What makes it a very inclusive exercise is it’s low-impact nature.
+Whether you are a man or a woman, old or young, healthy or recovering from an injury, you can benefit from pilates.
+What makes it a very inclusive exercise is its low-impact nature.
 The fact that it is a low-impact training session means that people don’t exert too much pressure on their body parts and this helps prevent injuries from occurring.
 Pilates gives you the opportunity to engage your muscles in a strong but gentle manner.
 The fact that it is a low-impact workout also makes it a good exercise for people who are easing themselves back into working out after suffering an injury.

 Pilates is not one of those exercises that will leave you drenched in sweat because it is slow and about concentration and breathing.